zniihgnexy/mase_xinyi/markdown_file/practical2_xz2723.md

 ```

-### 3. You may have noticed, one problem with the channel multiplier is that it scales all layers uniformly, ideally, we would like to be able to construct networks like the following: Can you then design a search so that it can reach a network that can have this kind of structure?
+## 3. You may have noticed, one problem with the channel multiplier is that it scales all layers uniformly, ideally, we would like to be able to construct networks like the following: Can you then design a search so that it can reach a network that can have this kind of structure?

 In this case, in order to change the input layer scales by 2 and output layer scaled by 4, we need to let this linear layer number two read the previous layer's configuration.
 The network of linear layers can only be correct if the input feature number and the previous output feature number are the same.

-So, to achieve the input layer feature number adjustment, i added a new configuration class called parent_channel.
-This config can read the block name of the parent layer, then i can read the corresponding configuration of the parent layer and get the multiplier i need.
+To modify the scaling of layers in a neural network, where the input and output features are scaled by different multipliers, a mechanism for layer-specific configuration is required.
+This enables the network to adapt each layer's dimensions based on the configuration of its preceding layers, ensuring the correct propagation of feature sizes throughout the model.

+### Strategy for Configuring Layer Multipliers

+The following approach outlines how to implement a configuration that allows a layer to scale its features according to the parent layer's settings:

+1. Define a `parent_channel` configuration class that holds information about the parent block's name and its corresponding multiplier.
+2. Ensure that the network's structure maintains coherence, such that the input features of a layer match the output features of its preceding layer.

+### Code Implementation

-The code i wrote to get the parent multiplier is as follows:
+The code snippet below illustrates how to retrieve and apply the parent layer's multiplier to adjust the current layer's input features:

 ```python
 pass_config = {